ctmm-initiative/ctmmweb/inst/app/help/5_c_model_selection.md

 ### Model Summary Table and Variograms
 - After model fitting finished, a summary table of attempted models is shown.
 Confidence intervals are shown as value pairs.
 Note models can be less accurate when small sampled data is used.
-- Animal name is colored by same color theme in visualization page.
-Other columns are colored by model type, so same model type will have same color.
-You can use the search box to filter the table.
-- Selected models in the table will have their variograms shown below.
-The app always select the best model (calculated from dAICc) for each animal by default.
-The latter stages in app are also based on selected models, like `Home Range`, `Overlap` and `Occurrence`.
+- **Selected models in table will be basis of all latter analyses**.
+By default the best models (according to [AICc](https://ctmm-initiative.github.io/ctmm/reference/ctmm.fit.html)) are selected.
 - `Refit` button will take selected models as initial condition to fit again.
 Select a model from the dropdown list to fine-tune it will update the model result, and `Refit` will use updated result if available.
 - `Initial Parameter` came from the initial condition for model fitting, which could be the (fine-tuned) guesstimate value from last tab, or (fine-tuned) model result of this tab before refit.
 - `Remove Suboptimals` can remove all the less optimal models for each model type and animal.
+- Animal name is colored by same color theme in visualization page.
+Other columns are colored by model type, so same model type will have same color.
+You can use the search box to filter the table.

 ### Reference
 - For more information see [vignette](https://ctmm-initiative.github.io/ctmm/articles/variogram.html#maximum-likelihood-fitting-the-easy-way), [`ctmm.select`](https://ctmm-initiative.github.io/ctmm/reference/ctmm.fit.html)